fadillzzz/korepi-tools/README.md

 ## Credits

 - Anonymous for providing a key for testing
-- [notmarek](https://github.com/notmarek) for his help in finding the salt for the payload signature
+- [notmarek](https://github.com/notmarek) for all of his help & guidance.